gvwilson/sensibleadventures/nardica/nardica.md

 that he knew how little that mattered.
 "The sim said it would just bubble enough to make them turn around."

-"Taff your sims!"
+"Aff your sims!"
 Iffy shouted.
-"Taff your affin' sims!
+"Aff your affin' sims!
 They're *dead*!"
 She turned and stumbled out of the pilot house.

 Her feet took her to the galley on auto-pilot.
 She yanked back the hatch and almost fell through.
 "Iffy, sweetie, what's wrong?"
-Aunt Naggie hastily snapped the lid back on the spice jar she was holding and wrapped her meaty arms around her niece.
+Aunt Naggie wrapped her meaty arms around her niece.

 "They're dead," Iffy cried.
 "They're all drowned dead!"